easypaysy/easypaysy.github.io/_pages/whitepaper.md

 Other languages:

-Like in the project?
-Want to help?
+Like the project?
+Want to contribute?

 You can help by translating the white paper to your native language.